jico/swerve/README.md

 ## Configuration

-Require Swerve and passing a hash of feature settings for each environment.
+Require Swerve and pass a hash of feature settings for each environment.
 Typically, you'll want Swerve globally available throughout your app.
+In CoffeeScript, you would have something similar to the following:

 ```coffeescript
 Swerve = require('swerve')